developertogo/convenience-store/README.md

 ## A Convenience Store based of Ruby

-This Ruby code simmulates an basic order transaction at a grocery store.
+This Ruby code simmulates a basic order transaction at a grocery store.

 # Initial Task